Kilix/selectless/README.md

 #### withKeyboardEvent (Experimental)
 HOC to put keyboard event in the List.
-- Select the next/previous options in the list when the user hit the up/down arrow and scroll automatically the list if the option is not visible.
+- Select the next/previous options in the list when the user hits the up/down arrow and scroll automatically in the list if the option is not visible.
 - Select the option when you hit Enter or Tab.

 ```javascript